In 2007 The Diversity Project stayed in Boston due to problems obtaining permits. However, our students still made the best of their opportunities.

 Comments on The Diversity Project: “The Diversity Project for me was an unforgettable experience….
 When I first started at Dr. Barber’s lab I knew little about population genetics.
 Thanks to Dr. Barber, journal club, lab meetings, and the help of the awesome graduate students I learned a lot…While I was there I had the opportunity of having individual meetings with Dr. Barber where he gave advice for graduate school, future research, as well as personal encouragement.
 I really like that he was willing to give solid advice and build a relationship that I could count on in the future…Our adventures outside of the lab were amazing, we drove to Maine and New York, there were concerts, and Paul gave great Barbeques.
 I still have a year left of undergraduate studies but the Diversity Project summer internship will always follow me through my research career.”

 Where is he now?
 After completing his degree at NMSU, Roger took his genetic skills to the FBI to do forensic science research.
-In his free time, he is working on completing his masters degree.
+He completed his master’s degree in Intelligence Analysis and have been doing cyber threat intelligence for about 5 years and loves it.

 University: Scripps College (B.A.), UCLA (Ph.D.)